-Jason Christopher Burroughs is an oil painter, born in Gloucester, Massachusetts, home of one of America’s oldest art colonies.
+Jason Burroughs (1993 - Present) is an American artist and oil painter, originally from Gloucester, Massachusetts.
 His landscapes and marine paintings are inspired by the impressionists that frequented Cape Ann in the early 1900’s.
-He aims to carry on the tradition of plein-air painters capturing the picturesque beauty of Gloucester, while telling a story of his life’s travels and experiences along the way.
+Aiming to carry on the tradition of plein-air painting, and leave a recorded visual history, Burroughs captures the beauty of his hometown and beyond.
+He is currently a member of the North Shore Art Association, and Bryan Memorial Gallery.

 ARTIST STATEMENT

-My paintings and sketches are approximate, recorded observations of the people, places and things around me that I find inviting, or appealing.
-From my own unique perspective, familiar scenes and motifs are commemorated in my work.
-I discover compositions in nature, or design them in studio, with the intent of celebrating the subject matter.
-Using a limited palette, my colors are developed never planned, and more consideration is put into the tonal values of a painting maintaining an atmospheric quality.
+My paintings are approximate, recorded observations.
+Using a limited palette, colors are developed never planned, and more consideration is put into the tonal values of a painting maintaining an atmospheric quality.
 I enjoy the process of building a painting, the search for balance in a design or drawing leads me to decisions on mark making that I wouldn’t have made otherwise.
-My brushstrokes and application arrive from the study, and my appreciation for a piece of work that shows evidence of its creation.
+My brushstrokes arrive from the study, and appreciation for a piece of work that shows evidence of its creation.

 EDUCATION